mcoirad/the-grunfeld/_executives/Billy King_['PHI', 'BRK'].md

   <li>Drafted Andre Iguodala with 9th pick but was worth 1th pick.</li>

+  <li>Drafted Alvin Jones with 57th pick but was worth 39th pick.</li>

   <li>Drafted Lou Williams with 45th pick but was worth 3th pick.</li>

-  <li>Drafted Mason Plumlee with 22th pick but was worth 4th pick.</li>

   </ul>'
 end_year: 2016